 Improving the animation performance in Maya has been on our "to do" list for a quite a while, and it ended up being a huge undertaking.
 Not only did it require the development team to get really creative on how to solve the problem, we also needed to borrow hundreds of complex customer rigs for thorough testing.

-A white paper was released that explains the concept of Parallel Maya, which is responsible for the improved animation performance found in Maya 2016.
+A white paper was released that explains the concept of Parallel Maya, which is responsible for the improved animation performance beginning in Maya 2016.
 We wanted to help illustrate that white paper by visually explaining how Parallel Maya actually works.

 At the heart of this new evaluation architecture is an Evaluation Manager (EM) responsible for creating a parallel-friendly description of your scene, called the Evaluation Graph (EG), and scheduling EG nodes across available compute resources.